 The College of Education and Human Services offers an online Special Education program that allows educators to earn the credentials they need.
 The program offers these options:

 - Initial teacher certification,

 Classes are offered online, with live lectures which are archived for students who may have to miss class.
 All students pay low in-state tuition regardless of residency.
 This program meets the professional standards of the Council for Exceptional Children.
-U.S. News and World Report rated WVU’s online graduate education programs 34th out of 234 programs ranked.
-West Virginia University's Professional Education Preparation Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+U.S. News and World Report rated the online graduate education programs in the top 100 programs in the U.S. West Virginia University's Professional Education Preparation Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 The program offers six specializations: